altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/boot-examples/ug-linux-boot-agx3.md

 *  Boot from QSPI

-The instructions on this page are based on the [GSRD](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-3/c-series/gsrd/ug-gsrd-agx3/).
+The instructions on this page are based on the [HPS Baseline System Example Design: Agilex™ 3 FPGA and SoC C-Series](https://altera-fpga.github.io/rel-26.1/embedded-designs/agilex-3/c-series/gsrd/ug-gsrd-agx3/).

 ### Prerequisites